What Is “Timbre” in Music?

 Rick Wakeman - Journey to the Center of the Earth

-Keep in mind that our ears are incredible parts of the human body, and if we put them in front of a full symphony orchestra they will be able to distinguish between the different instruments on stage.
+Our ears are incredible parts of the human body, and if we put them in front of a full symphony orchestra they will be able to distinguish between the different instruments on stage.
 Now, that is true only if our brain knows what those instruments are.
-Some people may not recognize an english horn, contrabassoon or a viola, but as the brain learns the instruments our recall is quicker.
+Some people may not recognize an english horn, contrabassoon or a viola, but as the brain learns the instruments our recall is much quicker.

 Chicago Symphony Orchestra